 I’ve also been inspired to add to my real life collection lately.
+Reading the blog on the site https://wischweiz.wordpress.com, I was inspired even more.
 Every time I’d go into Barnes and Nobles I’d drool over the Android:Netrunner and other strategy games, and a few weeks ago they had copies of Summoner Wars on sale for half off, and I had to go back and pick one up.
 It’s a cool game; I’ve only had a chance to play a few games with a few friends, including a 2v1 match that ran on way to late and ended in a draw.
 And I also caved in and bought A:NR off of Amazon and have played a few games with it.
 I’ve probably spent more time teaching it to other people than I have playing it, but I found that there’s a version of it on OCTGN, which is like VASSAL on steroids, and I’ve had a couple good matches on there.
 The best part is that OCTGN and the modules are open source, so I can look through the Python code to see how the game mechanics were implemented.
 Fascinating stuff.

 Halfway between the polished gem of Hearthstone’s Unity engine and the arcane workings of OCTGN/VASSAL games is HEX, a Magic:The Gathering clone that is currently in beta.
 The mechanics of the game seem strong, but the graphics and the game flow itself seem rather clunky.
 I’ve only played two games against AI thus far, but the interface has a ways to go yet.
 I don’t really recall how M:TG online plays in comparision, but it seems like the amount of clicks passing back and forth between players each turn is way to much.
 One thing I’ve yet to figure out is whether all the cards in Hex will be available by grinding the game, such as in Hearthstone, or whether certain cards will only be available through real-money decks, as I hear was done with the latest Dual of the Planeswalker version.